monikagonciarz/AI4EO_final_project/README.md

 #### Why use satellite data?

-Advancements in satellite imagery and machine learning techniques offer new opportunities to monitor and predict coastal changes with higher accuracy.
-By utilizing SENTINEL-2 satellite data, alongside machine learning algorithms like K-means and CNNs, more precise predictions of erosion events can be made, aiding in better coastal management and preservation.
-By applying K-means clustering and Convolutional Neural Networks (CNN), we aim to classify land cover types and detect changes related to erosion over time.
-These machine learning techniques allow for automated and scalable analysis, providing insights into coastal dynamics and land use changes.
+Advances in satellite imagery and machine learning have opened new possibilities for monitoring coastal change with greater accuracy and efficiency.
+By utilizing Sentinel-2 data along with algorithms like K-means clustering and CNNs, this project identifies land cover types and tracks erosion over time.
+These automated techniques provide scalable insights into coastal dynamics, helping inform better decision-making for preservation and management.

-The goal is to enhance coastal management by providing more accurate, data-driven tools for monitoring erosion and supporting decision-making.
-Ultimately, this project demonstrates the potential of AI in Earth observation, offering an innovative approach to studying coastal erosion and environmental change.
+The goal is to notice the impacts of recent coastal erosion through accurate, data-driven tools for monitoring erosion and supporting decision-making.
+Ultimately, this project demonstrates the potential of AI in Earth observation, studying coastal erosion and environmental change.